phoenixframework/phoenix/F_templates.md

 Let's set ourselves up for the next section by creating a function in `web/views/page_view.ex` to return a list of keys for the `conn` struct.

+For anyone new to Elixir, a struct is a special form of the map which acts as a kind of tagged type.
+You can read about them [here](http://elixir-lang.org/docs/stable/elixir/Kernel.html#defstruct/1) and [here](http://elixir-lang.org/docs/stable/elixir/Kernel.html#struct/2).

 ```elixir
 def connection_keys(conn) do
   Map.from_struct(conn)